 - A. All medical leave of absence for an employee's own medical condition not to exceed six (6) months may be granted by the employee's first level manager.
 An extension not to exceed six (6) months may be approved by the Deputy or designee.
 An additional extension not to exceed six (6) months may be approved by the Chief. - B. Appropriate medical documentation must be provided. - C. All or a portion of a medical leave of absence will be designated as FMLA and/or CFRA as applicable. - D. An employee is required to utilize all available sick leave for the duration of the medical leave of absence or until exhausted.
-Use of other accrued time may be used at the employee's option. - E. An employee on medical leave of absence who has received vacation/sick leave donation hours will not be considered in an unpaid status until complete exhaustion of their accrued time and all donated hours. - F. District contributions toward insurance premiums will continue for the first six (6) months of an unpaid medical leave of absence, or as required by FMLA and/or CFRA law.
-Employees on an unpaid medical leave of absence lasting longer than six (6) months will be offered COBRA for continuation of benefits, with the premium(s) paid by the employee.
+Use of other accrued time may be used at the employee's option.

-- G. An employee taking a medical leave of absence must provide a District approved medical provider's release upon return to work. - H. Intermittent medical leave of absence will be granted up to the equivalent of FMLA or CFRA requirement. - I. Upon return to work, an employee on medical leave shall be reinstated to his/her former or a comparable level position.
+- E. An employee on medical leave of absence who has received vacation/sick leave donation hours will not be considered in an unpaid status until complete exhaustion of their accrued time and all donated hours. - F. An employee taking a medical leave of absence must provide a District approved medical provider's release upon return to work. - G. Intermittent medical leave of absence will be granted up to the equivalent of FMLA or CFRA requirement. - H. Upon return to work, an employee on medical leave shall be reinstated to his/her former or a comparable level position.